OliverKurz/emerald-theme-collection/README.md

 Emerald Theme Collection
 ========================
-This is a complete collection of premium theme ports for the Emerald Compiz Window Decorator.
+This is a complete collection of premium themes for the Emerald Compiz Window Decorator.

 ![Emerald_Theme_Collection](https://github.com/OliverKurz/emerald-theme-collection/raw/master/images/Preview.png)